Computer Systems Technology

 Many Sask Polytech students benefit from transferring course credit.
 You may be eligible to transfer credit to Sask Polytech or to another college or university.

-Athabasca University Graduates who have completed the specified program at Sask Polytech may receive 30-60 block credits towards one of the following programs at Athabasca University: Bachelor of Commerce (PD), Bachelor of Commerce with Major (PD), Bachelor of Management 3 Yr (PD), Bachelor of Human Resources Labour Relations (PD).
+Athabasca University Graduates of this program may receive 30-60 block credits towards one of the following programs at Athabasca University: Bachelor of Commerce (PD), Bachelor of Commerce with Major (PD), Bachelor of Management 3 Yr (PD), Bachelor of Human Resources Labour Relations (PD).

 University of Lethbridge Graduates of this program with minimum 2.50 GPA may be admitted into the Post-Diploma B.Sc.
 (Computer Science) at the University of Lethbridge.
 If admitted, the graduate will be 3rd year degree level student in the Faculty of Arts and Sciences.